tomas-fryza/avr-course/labs/01-tools/README.md

 7. On breadboard, connect two LEDs and control them by a single output pin PB0.
 Is it possible to get all commbinations, i.e. ON+ON, ON+OFF, OFF+ON, and OFF+OFF?

-8. When you finish, always synchronize the contents of your working folder with the local and remote versions of your repository.
-This way you are sure that you will not lose any of your changes.
-To do that, use **Source Control (Ctrl+Shift+G)** in Visual Studio Code or git commands to add, commit, and push all local changes to your remote repository.
+8. After completing your work, ensure that you synchronize the contents of your working folder with both the local and remote repository versions.
+This practice guarantees that none of your changes are lost.
+You can achieve this by using **Source Control (Ctrl+Shift+G)** in Visual Studio Code or by utilizing Git commands to add, commit, and push all local changes to your remote repository.
 Check GitHub web page for changes.

    > **Help:** Useful git commands are `git status` - Get state of working directory and staging area. `git add` - Add new and modified files to the staging area. `git commit` - Record changes to the local repository. `git push` - Push changes to remote repository. `git pull` - Update local repository and working folder.
 Note that, a brief description of useful git commands can be found [here](https://github.com/tomas-fryza/digital-electronics-2/wiki/Useful-Git-commands) and detailed description of all commands is [here](https://github.com/joshnh/Git-Commands).
    >